pdqnguyen/pdqnguyen.github.io/_posts/2022-03-18-reviews-part-1.md

-Although most genres contributed to the rise of metal in the 2000s, black and death metal dominated the trend.
+Although most genres contributed to the rise of metal in the 2000s,
+<span class="strong-text">black and death metal dominated the upward trend</span>.
 Before then, it was heavy metal and thrash metal that ruled supreme, spearheading the 80s upswing that brought heavy metal into the public spotlight.

-Early doom metal (led by Black Sabbath) is very highly rated, and even more recent doom metal albums continue to outperform material from other genres rather consistently.
+<span class="strong-text">Early doom metal (led by Black Sabbath) is very highly rated</span>,
+and even more recent doom metal albums continue to outperform material from other genres rather consistently.
 Early black metal albums likewise had a high-scoring start, but have mostly converged towards the overal average since then.
-Death metal enjoyed its peak in the early nineties, followed by a long brutal decline throughout the 2000s.
+Death metal did well in the early nineties, followed by a long brutal decline throughout the 2000s.
 Progressive rock/metal peaked twice, once in the late-80s wave (perhaps thanks to Rush), and again the early 2000s as progressive metal started to take shape.
-Recently it's been the most highly-rated genre after doom metal.
+<span class="strong-text">Recently progressive rock/metal been the most highly-rated genre after doom metal.<span>

 ## Geographic trends